-The Metropolitan Medical Response System (MMRS) is a U.S. Department of Homeland Security program that provides funding to the 124 largest jurisdictions to assist in maintaining plans, purchasing equipment and pharmaceuticals, and conducting exercises and training to develop and sustain the capabilities to respond to a mass casualty event, whether caused by a weapons of mass destruction (WMD) terrorist act, epidemic disease outbreak, natural disaster, or HAZMAT accident, during the early hours critical to life-saving and population protection.
+The Metropolitan Medical Response System (MMRS) was created as a federal program that provided funding to the 124 largest jurisdictions to assist in maintaining plans, purchasing equipment and pharmaceuticals, and conducting exercises and training to develop and sustain the capabilities to respond to a mass casualty event, whether caused by a weapons of mass destruction (WMD) terrorist act, epidemic disease outbreak, natural disaster, or HAZMAT accident, during the early hours critical to life-saving and population protection.
 Today, the direct federal funding for MMRS has ended but jurisdictions in Eastern Virginia continue to fund and sustain this regional program and resources developed under the federal MMRS vision.

 The HRPDC contracts with the Tidewater EMS Council to manage the activities of the HRMMRS.